- Home

 You can usually find out what edition a book is from using the copyright page on the inside of the front cover.

-Newer books or records, or new copies of very popular ones, will rarely fetch you very much, though you can still sometimes fetch a good price if you have kept your copy in good condition.
+Newer books or records, or new copies of very popular ones, will rarely fetch you very much, though you may still be able to achieve a decent price if you have kept your copy in good condition.

 What is the best way to sell vinyl records?